sbn-psi/ldd_utilities/README.md

 ## IngestLddView

+### Requirements

+You will need an XML stylesheet processor such xsltproc or saxon to transform your stylesheet.

+xsltproc is available at <http://xmlsoft.org/XSLT/xsltproc2.html>

+Saxon is available at <https://sourceforge.net/projects/saxon/files/Saxon-HE/9.8/>

 ### Html

 The first utility is IngestLddView, which will convert an Ingest LDD file into a (more) human-readable form.